matrus2/webpack-s3-uploader/README.md

 S3 Uploader for Webpack
 ===

 This will upload all compiled assets to AWS S3 bucket during a webpack build process.
+You can serve all your files via Cloud Front or different CDN.

 ### Installation